-- A to mainten in a knew the 1564 through the first half of 1970-31 is alreaded in hear bree B1.
-II expect the FEBR to be much lower in the second half of the financial year, but it could be around £111⁄2 bn for the year as a whole.
-[Much] of this is due to the effect of the recession, particularly on public expenditure. - B2.
+A har number with know, the 1866 Lawing the first half of 1920-21 is estimated to hancher Bl. / I expect the PSER to be much lower in the second half of the financial year, but it could be around £111⁄2 but for the year as a whole [Much] of this is due to the effect of the recession, particularly on public expenditure.

+B2.
 We have reviewed public expenditure plans for 1981-82.
 In conditions of continuing recession in the UK, some increases in expenditure arising from the recession must be expected and planned for.
 However, the total increase in expenditure and in public borrowing must be consistent with the medium term strategy and with a continued reduction in inflation.
-That is essential for a resumption of sound sustainable growth. - B3.
+That is essential for a resumption of sound sustainable growth.

+B3.
 It is realistic to assume a higher level of spending on unemployment and other benefits this year than allowed for in the White Paper of last March.
 The changes in trading conditions are reflected in the external financing limits for the nationalised industries for 1981-82 which, excluding steel, are being announced separately [today].
-These industries are being required to secure substantial economies. - B4.
-My rhf the Secretary of State for Employment announced last week extension of the special employment measures which will cost nearly £250 million next year.
+These industries are being required to secure substantial economies.

+B4.
+By rhf the Secretary of State for Employment announced last week extension of the special employment measures which will cost nearly £250 million next year.
 The Government have also decided to increase the provision for selective assistance for investment and support for industrial research and development at a cost of £50 million next year.
-These amounts, and the other public expenditure changes I shall mention, are in the 1980 survey prices at which the decisions have been taken that is broadly the prices of a year ago. - B5.
-In view of these increases, we must now plan to cut the volume provision for the majority of spending programmes.
+These amounts, and the other public expenditure changes I shall mention, are in the 1980 survey prices at which the decisions have been taken - that is broadly the prices of a year ago.

+B5.
+In view of these increases, we must now plan to cut the volume provision for the najority of spending programmes.
 We must also restrict the cost, and so the cash requirements, of the public sector.
 Our aim is to hold the planning total for the volume of public expenditure in 1981-82 below the outturn now expected for 1980-81.
-The 71s some S[1] billion higher in volume then envisaged at the time of the last White Paper.
+The /is some Cfl] billion higher in volume than envisaged at the time of the last White Paper.
 I am publishing in the Official Report [and making available in the Vote Office now] a summary of the effect on expenditure programmes in 1981-82 of these decisions.
 Details of these changes, and of the changes in the provision for later years, will be set out in the public expenditure White Paper to be published at the time of the Budget.

 B6.
 I should mention some of the main changes.
-We must, like some of our other NMTO allies, adjust the rate of growth of our defence expenditure.
-Planned expenditure in 1931-82 will now be £200 million less than allowed for in the last White Paper.
+We must, like some of our other NATO allies, adjust the rate of growth of our defence expenditure.
+Planned expenditure in 1981-82 will now be £200 million less than allowed for in the last White Paper.
 This will be nearly 8% higher than the level achieved in 1978-79.

 B7.
 In broad terms, we shall be seeking a % reduction in the volume of local authority current spending compared with the level we planned for this year.
 We also propose to calculate the Rate Support Grant on the basis of providing a lower percentage of the reduced volume than the 61% (for England and Wales) in recent RSG settlements.
-My rhfs the Secretaries of State for the Environment, Scotland and Wales will be consulting their local authority associations on these proposals before the RSG settlements next month.
+My rhfs the Secretaries of State for the Environment, Sectland and Wales will be consulting their local authority associations on these proposals before the RSG settlements next month.